ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.017**

-    Users **MUST** ensure that any personal use of MoJ systems does not conflict or interfere with normal business activities.
+    Users **SHALL** ensure that any personal use of MoJ systems does not conflict or interfere with normal business activities.
 Any conflict is to be reported to their line manager.

 -   **POL.ITAUP.018**

-    Users **MUST** ensure that any personal use of MoJ systems is compatible with any applicable SyOPs and this policy.
+    Users **SHALL** ensure that any personal use of MoJ systems is compatible with any applicable SyOPs and this policy.

 -   **POL.ITAUP.019**

-    Users **MUST** be aware that any personal use of MoJ systems which contravenes any applicable SyOPs, or this policy, constitutes a breach of the [IT Security Policy](it-security-policy-overview.md) and might result in disciplinary action.
+    Users **SHALL** be aware that any personal use of MoJ systems which contravenes any applicable SyOPs, or this policy, constitutes a breach of the [IT Security Policy](it-security-policy-overview.md) and might result in disciplinary action.

 ## Maintaining system and data integrity